seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 **DOCTOR**
 / Go, go!
 You fathers are fine fools.
 Her honesty!
-And we should give her physic till we find that—
+And we should give her physic till we find that--

 **WOOER**
 Why, do you think she is not honest, sir?